pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Example:   connection delete blah

     Options:
-      -V, --verify  If set, The change is displayed and verification requested before the change is executed
+      -V, --verify  Prompt for confirmation before performing a change, to allow for verification of parameters.
+Default: Do not prompt for confirmation.
       -h, --help    Show this message and exit.